Home Insurance Settlements: How Claims Are Paid Out

 Step 1: File the Claim

 Report your loss to your insurer as soon as possible after damage occurs.
 Provide initial details and supporting documentation such as photos and a brief description of what happened.
-Most insurers are required by state law to acknowledge receipt of your claim within a few business days.
+Most insurers are required by state law to acknowledge receipt of your claim within 10 to 30 days.

 Step 2: Adjuster Inspection & Damage Assessment